RudraRout/RudraRout/README.md

 - 👋 Hi, I’m @RudraRout
-- 👀 I’m interested in Andriod devlopment
+- 👀 I’m a MERN Stack Developer
-- 🌱 I’m currently learning  BCA
+- 🌱 I’m a BCA graduate
-- 💞️ I’m looking to collaborate on andriod development
+- 💞️ I’m looking to collaborate on MERN Stack Development
 - 📫 How to reach me rudrarout2001@gmail.com

 <!---